musicalculinarists/beautiful-jekyll/_posts/2019-11-29-jesus-is-king.md

 The sample in the background with the choir is really freaking nice.
 The melody is pretty sweet, and honestly we do vibe with some of the Jesus-centered lyrics, like:

-> You won’t ever be the same when you call on Jesus name
+> You won’t ever be the same when you call on Jesus name <br>

 and:

-> I know God is the force that pick me up
+> I know God is the force that pick me up <br>
-> I know Christ is the fountain that fill my cup
+> I know Christ is the fountain that fill my cup <br>
 > I know God is alive

 Super not sold on Kanye’s falsetto and hoarsed-out voice on the track—it just feels like he’s singing through a sore throat and reduces the strength of the Jesus Revelation Emotions you get from the track.